 The Monmouth County Planning Board adopted the Master Plan in October 2016 which serves to guide the physical development of the County.
-The County Master Plan provides regional, longer-term recommendations to coordinate numerous programs and policies and achieve consistency in ongoing development and protection efforts.
-The

-2016 Plan updated elements such as Land Use, Community Development and Housing, Agricultural and Economic Development, Farmland Preservation, Utilities, Community Resiliency, Healthy Communities, Transportation and Mobility, Open Space, Arts, Historic, and Cultural Resources, Natural Resources, Planning Services, Outreach, and Coordination, and Sustainable Places.
+The County Master Plan provides regional, longerterm recommendations to coordinate numerous programs and policies and achieve consistency in ongoing development and protection efforts.
+The 2016 Plan updated elements such as Land Use, Community Development and Housing, Agricultural and Economic Development, Farmland Preservation, Utilities, Community Resiliency, Healthy Communities, Transportation and Mobility, Open Space, Arts, Historic, and Cultural Resources, Natural Resources, Planning Services, Outreach, and Coordination, and Sustainable Places.

 The Master Plan's Framework for Public Investment Map classifies Allenhurst as a Priority Preservation Investment Area (PPIA) within a Priority Growth Investment Area (PGIA).
 A PPIA is an area where an investment in land preservation, agricultural development and retention, historic preservation, environmental protection and stewardship is preferred and encouraged.
 A PGIA is an area with either existing or planned infrastructure that lends to development and redevelopment opportunities.
 Public investments related to the efficient development and redevelopment of previously developed sites and optimization of existing settlement patterns should be encouraged.
-PGIAs include many established communities, such as Allenhurst, seeking to maintain their existing development pattern and character.